gpl-gowthamchand/c-programming/introToArrays.md

 - Use loops for processing arrays.
 - Avoid common mistakes like out-of-bounds access and uninitialized elements.

-Arrays are essential for handling collections of data efficiently in C
+Arrays are essential for efficiently handling collections of data in C programming.